DaveCaulfield/liquid-boards/README.md

 - Semantic HTML best parctices were also followed throughout development sucha the the use of header, section, footer and image alt tags.
 - Semantic HTML tags are important for SEO because they indicate the role of the content within the tags.
 Pages with correctly implemented semantic HTML have an advantage in SEO over those that don’t.
+- Rel attributes noopener and noreferrer were also used on any links opening external sites.